volodymyrhudyma/blog/content/blog/react-antipatterns-index-as-a-key.md

 ![Index As A Key Problem](/img/index-as-a-key-problem.gif "Index As A Key Problem")

-After the start of the application, we see how three elements are mounted and that's perfectly fine:
+After starting the application, we see three elements being mounted and that is perfectly fine:

 ```html
 Element: 1 mounted